Sri Lanka rupee tad weaker on importer dlr demand

 Dealers expect the currency to be stable if there is no

-pressure from oil import bills due to rising exports and a fall
+pressure from the oil import bills due to rising exports and a